A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: Discussion

 \subsubsection{Holistic Assessments, Not Deterministic Scoring Lead to Improved Decisions}

-Through the lens of ADMAPS, the tension between all three dimensions implies that policymakers do not get an opportunity to understand and appreciate the value of holistic algorithmic assessments that can augment the current mandates of univariate risk scores.
+Through the lens of ADMAPS, the tensions between the three elements (human discretion, bureaucratic processes, and algorithmic decision-making) become apparent.
+This further implies that policymakers and most practitioners do not get the opportunity to understand and appreciate the value of holistic algorithmic assessments that can augment the current mandates of univariate risk scores.
 These mandates exist based on state legislation and are meant to provide a legal justification for using algorithms in child-welfare.
 While the legal implications are out of scope for this paper, our main takeaway is that the current tension that exists between the state and the agency needs to be redressed in order to improve outcomes for children.
 This is not to say that we must mandate decision-making from both CANS and 7ei but on the other hand, reduce the dependency on singular metrics and increase the dependency on understanding the underlying trauma and behaviors of a particular child.
 Moreover, as clearly depicted through our results, using singular metrics from a risk assessment to make subsequent decisions about unrelated determinants (for e.g., calculating compensation for foster parents) only incentivises gaming the system and results in a vicious cycle for children in foster care.
 The benefits of strength-based approaches have been supported in prior literature \cite{badillo2018chibest, pinter2017adolescent, saxena2020human, topitzes2019trauma} as well as the pitfalls for reappropriating algorithmic outcomes for different purposes \cite{saxena2020child, lyons2004measurement}.
 More importantly, algorithmic decision-making should not be treated as inevitable; knowing when not to design \cite{baumer2011implication}, not to deploy \cite{barocas2020not}, and to resist \cite{saxena2020collective} is equally important.
 If systems designers and policymakers are unable to balance the dimensions of ADMAPS in a way that it serves on-the-ground practitioners then alternative, non-algorithmic approaches such as collaborative assessments or processes should be developed that support and/or streamline bureaucratic processes and augment the quality of human discretionary work.